rahulkarthickr/email-verifier-tool/README.md

 # Email Verifier Tool

-This is a simple command-line tool which verifies the DNS records associated with a domain name, particularly those relevant to email delivery, such as MX, SPF and DMARC records.
+This is a command-line tool which verifies the DNS records associated with a domain name, particularly those relevant to email delivery, such as MX, SPF and DMARC records.

 ## Requirements